Cog-Creators/Red-DiscordBot/README.md

 # License

-Released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+Copyright (C) 2015-2017 Twentysix, 2017-2020 Cog-Creators

+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](COPYING) as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 Red is named after the main character of "Transistor", a video game by [Super Giant Games](https://www.supergiantgames.com/games/transistor/).

 Artwork created by [Sinlaire](https://sinlaire.deviantart.com/) on Deviant Art for the Red Discord Bot Project.

-This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) which is distributed under MIT License.
+This project vendors the [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) and distributed under the [MIT License](LICENSES/MIT.txt).

-Copy of this license can be found in [discord-ext-menus.LICENSE](redbot/vendored/discord-ext-menus.LICENSE) file in [redbot/vendored](redbot/vendored) folder of this repository.
+This product bundles methods from https://github.com/Just-Some-Bots/MusicBot/blob/master/musicbot/spotify.py, available under the [MIT license](LICENSES/MIT.txt).

+See the [dep5 file](.reuse/dep5) for more information on licensing.